Ayaan7345/Ayaan_KB/pages/Section 3 Host to Host Communication.md

 	- ![03-05+The+Upper+OSI+Layers.pdf](../assets/03-05+The+Upper+OSI+Layers_1688271956636_0.pdf)
 	- Layer 7 Application layer
 		- This layer does not provide servies to any other osi layer
-		- This layer helps with #networking services to make sure the data got there correctly
+		- This layer helps with #network services to make sure the data got there correctly
 	- layer 6 Presentation layer
 		- This layer translates the data for the end user to use
 	- layer 5 session